Are you doing enough — for content?

-Okay, maybe you don’t have to jump into a swimming pool to boost your content strategy.
+You may not have to jump into a swimming pool to boost your content strategy.
 But, for instance, have you ever considered adding stakes to your communication?
 No?
 Huh.

 Take a close look at your next piece of content scheduled for publishing.
 Have you gone the extra mile?
 Are your content creation ideas worthy of attention?
 Are you sure that there is no kelp stuck to your hull?